Table of Contents

 Does red light therapy balance hormones?

-Red light therapy may help support hormone balance by improving blood flow, reducing inflammation, and boosting cellular energy, but it is not a direct cure for hormonal issues.
+Red light therapy may help support hormone balance by improving blood flow, reducing inflammation, and boosting cellular energy, which can be beneficial during menopause, but it is not a direct cure for hormonal issues.[7]

 References